jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

   - **Maori incorporation** or means a body corporate that is established under Part 13 of this Act, or that was established under or continued in existence by the provisions of Part 4 of the Maori Affairs Amendment Act 1967 and is still in existence
   - **Maori land** means Maori customary land and Maori freehold land
   - **Maori reserve** means any lands that are for the time being vested in the Maori Trustee as or for the purposes of a Maori reserve; and, in particular, includes all lands that are for the time being subject to the provisions of the Maori Reserved Land Act 1955
-  - **Maori Trustee** means the Maori Trustee appointed under the Maori Trustee Act 1953
+  - **Māori Trustee** means the Māori Trustee appointed under the Maori Trustee Act 1953
   - **Minister** means the Minister of Maori Affairs
   - **Ministry** means Te Puni Kokiri
   - **Occupation order** means an order made under section 328 of this Act